Rosh

 Meaning

-Literal translation is 'head' or 'chief', symbolising leadership, prominence, or primary position within a group.
-In the Australian English context, it can also imply someone who is a leader or at the forefront.
+Literal translation is 'head' or 'chief', symbolising leadership, prominence, or 'top' position.
+In Australian English contexts, it often connotes someone who is considered a leader or stands out in a positive way.

 Pronunciation